jakeyap/MultiTaskLearning/data/coarse_discourse/full_trees/readme.txt

 The 3 full_trees_XXX.pkl files here contain the conversations in tree object forms.
 They are not tokenized/encoded yet

+encoded_dict.pkl stores encoded data as a big dictionary.
+The max length of each sentence is 512.
+Shorter sentences are padded
+    Each key is a post ID.
+    Each value is another dictionary, where the keys are 'input_ids'
+    'token_type_ids'
+    'attention_mask'

 The median tree size in this dataset is 7.
 It is smaller than previous value of 8 because the [deleted] posts are pruned.